-The Board of Directors has designated \$939,777 of net assets without donor restrictions to be included as board designated net assets including funds held for stewardship and land held for preservation as of June 30, 2019.
+The Board of Directors has designated \$940,597 and \$662,762 of net assets without donor restrictions to be included as board designated net assets including funds held for stewardship and land held for preservation as of June 30, 2020 and 2019, respectively.
 Since the amounts resulted from an internal designation and are not donor restricted they are classified and reported as net assets without donor restrictions.